5 Types of IELTS Essays with Questions and Samples

 - Two-part question essay (Direct question essay)

-Note that no matter what type of IELTS essay you are asked to write, you need to make sure you fully follow the instructions and write at least 250 words.
+Note that no matter what type of IELTS essay you have to write, you need to make sure that you always follow the instructions and write at least 250 words.

 IELTS Discussion Essay Questions

 IELTS discussion essay asks you to "Discuss both views/sides and give your opinion".

 Some people think that wild animals should not be kept in zoos.
 Others believe that there are good reasons for having zoos.

 Discuss both these views and give your opinion.

 IELTS Agree/Disagree Essay Questions

 IELTS agree/disagree essay, also known as an opinion essay, asks you "Do what extent do you agree?", "Do you agree or disagree?", "What is your opinion?".

 Medical procedures for cosmetic purposes should not be allowed.

 IELTS advantage/disadvantage essay asks you "What are the advantages of this?", "Do the advantages outweigh the disadvantages?".